lmapii/practical-zephyr/03_devicetree_semantics/readme.md

 Now that we've seen both, DTS files and their bindings, we'll wrap up this chapter by looking at how the generated macros are accessed in an application.
 We'll cover the most common macros from `zephyr/include/zephyr/devicetree.h`.
 Those macros are the basis for most Zephyr modules, e.g., `gpio`s, that in turn provide their own devicetree API built on top of the mentioned macros.

 > **Note:** For details, you'll always need to refer to the [official devicetree API documentation][zephyr-dts-api] and to the corresponding subsystems.
 The documentation is pretty amazing and has lots of examples.
 We'll cover the basics here so that you can easily navigate the documentation.

+In the following sections, we'll be accessing the properites of the nodes that we've created throughout this chapter.
+In case you didn't follow along but still would like to try it out yourself, use the freestanding application in the reference repository (TODO: ref).
+It also contains most code snippets in its `main.c` file.

 ### Macrobatics